turingschool/accelerated-mod-0/testing.md

 end
 ```

-The final snippet add a test (in an `it` block) that checks if a student object instance has a name attribute that matches the value that was passed in upon creating the object instance:
+The final snippet adds a test (in a new `it` block) that checks if a student object instance has a name attribute that matches the value that was passed in upon creating the object instance:

 ```ruby
 # student_spec.rb